stair-lab/mac-fairness/README.md

 # Multi-Agent Conversation Framework for Fairness Evaluation

-A lightweight, Slurm-compatible framework for running multi-agent conversations with structured output validation.
+A lightweight framework for running multi-agent conversations with structured output validation.
 Agents can be instantiated from different model families (Gemma, Llama, Qwen, etc.) with configurable roles, personas, and demographics.

 > **New to this project?** Start with the [dev_ollama_walkthrough.ipynb](docs/guide/dev_ollama_walkthrough.ipynb) - a complete demo you can run locally without GPU using Ollama.